mdxtoc/qtpi/docs/qtpi_description.md

   * Constants are integers; chars `'c'`; strings `"chars"`; bit constants `0b1` and `1b1`; basis vectors`|0>`, `|1>`, `|+>` and `|->`.
   * The zero-tuple `()` and the empty list `[]` are special cases of the bracketed rules.
   * There is no one-tuple.
-  * Tuples must be bracketed, as in Miranda.
+  * Tuples are always bracketed, as in Miranda.
   * Match expressions are parsed with the offside rule: the components can't start left of `match`, and the patterns and right-hand-side expressions have to be right of `+`.
 (Explicit match expressions will one day disappear, I hope, in favour of Miranda-style matching on function parameters.)
   * Function applications are *E* *E* -- juxtaposition.
 And of course left associative, so that *E* *E* *E* is (*E* *E*) *E*.
 There's a function library (see below) and perhaps one day there will be downloadable bundles of functions.
   * Absolutely no process stuff, no manipulation of qbits.
 But see *print_string*, *print_strings* and *print_qbit* below.